-This page serves as a one-stop information source for FMS topics impacted by the COVID-19.
-The content is intended to be a first stop for information about financial activities, programs and services impacted by the pandemic and it will be updated regularly as more information and guidance becomes available.
+This page serves as a one-stop information source for FMS topics impacted by COVID-19.
+The content is intended to be a first stop for information about financial activities, programs and services impacted by the pandemic.
+Originally published in March 2020, this page is updated regularly as information and guidance become available.
+(Updated 1/27/23)

 For information about the university's response to the pandemic, please visit the Health Alerts site.